 Expected outcome of the program

-To build increased awareness of Bexar County’s innovative technology sector both locally and in other innovative Technology Ecosystems.
+To build increased awareness of Bexar County’s innovative technology sector both locally and in other innovative Ecosystems.
 Bexar County will solicit or receive applications from Technology Ecosystem partners that are experienced in successfully managing brand-building or related image marketing projects, programs or initiatives.

 - In order to create a unified and cohesive message, a lead agency should submit one application for the group of Technology Ecosystem entities involved.